alpinestudios/website/content/res.md

 [A better point light attenuation function](https://lisyarus.github.io/blog/graphics/2022/07/30/point-light-attenuation.html)

 ## audio programming
+Save yourself the pain of writing bytes to a sound buffer and just use [FMOD](https://www.fmod.com).
+It's unparalleled when it comes to getting soundscapes for games up and running.
+It's what I'm shipping with in my game.
+The other big daddy is Wise, but from what I've seen FMOD is more accessible when starting out.

+Now, if you really do want to go down the DIY route because you think it might be fun...

 [Lessons Learned from a Decade of Audio Programming](https://www.youtube.com/watch?v=Vjm--AqG04Y) is a banger

 [Introduction to Sound Mixing](https://guide.handmadehero.org/code/day139/)